CiscoDevNet/stealthwatch-enterprise-csv-tools/CSV-to-Subtree-XML/Third-Party-Scripts/CyberVision/README.md

     * <sub>Alternatively, advanced users can also use git to checkout / clone this project.</sub>

 ### Configuration File
-Before running the script, please ensure the configuration file `csv-to-subtree-xml.conf` has been modified with the correct settings.
+Before running the script, please ensure the configuration file `cybervision.conf` has been modified with the correct settings.
 The configuration file contains the following parameters:
-* `InsideOrOutsideHosts`
-    * Inside or Outside Hosts: Select either [inside-hosts] or [outside-hosts], depending on where you plan to import the Host Groups
-* `BeginParseAtRow`
-    * Begin parsing the CSV file at the following row
-* `BeginParseAtColumn`
-    * Begin parsing the CSV file at the following column
-* `StartingID`
-    * Begin auto-incrementing HostGroupID from this value (Recommended is 20000)
-* `DEBUG`
-    * Set DEBUG=true to see verbose debugging messages.
-* `ColumnMapping`
+* `token`
-    * Used to map the columns of the CSV file to the expected format
-        * <sub>Example 1: if first column represents IP ranges, and second column represents host group path, then: `ColumnMapping = 0,1`</sub>
-        * <sub>Example 2: if first column represents host group path, and second column represents IP ranges, then: `ColumnMapping = 1,0`</sub>
+    * This is the authentication token created via the Cybervision Web interface.
-* `SkipWithNoErrorOnBogusEntries`
+* `serverAddress`
-    * If there is malformed data in the CSV file, set to true to continue the process anyways despite errors
-        * <sub>(Note: process will still stop if severe error occurs)</sub>
+    * The IP Address of your Cybervision instance.

 ### Usage